wso2-attic/ballerina-message-broker/tools/README.md

 - Connection Load  - The number of message producers, or message consumers, or the number of concurrent connections a system can support.
 - Message throughput - The number of messages or message bytes that can be pumped through a messaging system per second.
-- Latency - The time it takes a particular message to be delivered from message producer to message consumer.
+- Latency - The time it takes a for a particular message to be delivered from message producer to message consumer.

 ## How to use